UmerCodez/DroidPad/README.md

 1. A Tank controlled by an Arduino Uno R4 WiFi using the DroidPad App [https://github.com/Klixxy/ArduTank](https://github.com/Klixxy/ArduTank) by [Klixxy](https://github.com/Klixxy)

 ### TODO
-1. Bluetooth classic support
+1. Attaching sensors (Like accelerometer and gyroscope) to control pads
-2. Attaching sensors to control pads
+2. Steering Wheel
 3. TouchPad